- English Language Degree Requirement

-In addition, international students are required to submit non-U.S. transcripts to the following approved outside credential evaluation service:
+In addition, applicants are required to submit non-U.S. transcripts to one of the following approved outside credential evaluation services:

 For questions regarding visas, hospitalization, housing, immunizations, and hospital insurance, please contact the International Center will be happy to answer any questions you might have about your possible visa status in the U.S. You may reach the International Center at any of the following: